-If you have an engineered wood to start with, there are some chances that you wouldn’t be able to re-finish it, since some engineered wood types are too thin to be re-sanded and you are also limited in re-sanding services, when it comes to engineered wood.
-While most of the issues and problems can be easily be repaired and fixed by the professionals, there are some major issues that often cost more to be fixed, than buying a new floor, in this case be sure to take recommendations and advice from someone with experience and knowledge.
+If you have an engineered wood to start with, there are some chances that you wouldn’t be able to refinish it since some engineered wood types are too thin to be re-sanded and you are also limited in re-sanding services when it comes to engineered wood.
+While most of the issues and problems can be easily be repaired and fixed by professionals, there are some major issues that often cost more to be fixed, than buying a new floor, in this case, be sure to make recommendations and advice from someone with experience and knowledge.

 What to not be concerned about, when it comes to solid wood and engineered wood

 Here are all the minor issues that are easily solvable by one, or a couple of sanding, re-finishing and improvement services.
-Older wood have more flaws and character, in general, but if these flaws do not put the stability and solidness of the whole construction in risk, why removing them?
-On a second note, a common problem could be the pet and water stains that are left from the previous owners – these can be easily solved with a quick sanding service that will achieve an even in color and texture appearance.
-Creaking in the wood, some small gaps and scratches, some patches of discoloration – all these are not alarming and can be easily removed with a few swipes of the sanding belt.
+Older wood has more flaws and character, in general, but if these flaws do not put the stability and solidness of the whole construction at risk, why removing them?
+On a second note, a common problem could be the pet and water stains that are left from the previous owners – these can be easily solved with a quick sanding service that will achieve an even in colour and texture appearance.
+Creaking in the wood, some small gaps and scratches, some patches of discolouration – all these are not alarming and can be easily removed with a few swipes of the sanding belt.
 So do not let them bitter your day!